WeSplit-io/WeSplit/AiAgent/README.md

 - `groq/llama-4-scout-17b-16e-instruct` (recommandé, 16 experts)
 - `groq/llama-4-maverick-17b-128e-instruct` (128 experts, plus puissant)

-## 🐛 Dépannage
+## 🐛 Troubleshooting

-### Erreur "Clé API requise"
+### "API Key required" error
-→ Vérifie que `OPENROUTER_API_KEY` est bien défini dans `.env`
+→ Check that `OPENROUTER_API_KEY` is properly defined in `.env`

-### Image trop volumineuse
+### Image too large
-→ L'optimisation automatique réduit les images > 1MB.
-Utilise `--no-optimize` pour désactiver.
+→ Automatic optimization reduces images > 1MB.
+Use `--no-optimize` to disable.

-### JSON invalide retourné
+### Invalid JSON returned
-→ Le modèle peut retourner du texte avec le JSON.
-Le système extrait automatiquement le JSON, mais vérifie `raw_response` en cas d'erreur.
+→ The model may return text with JSON.
+The system automatically extracts JSON, but check `raw_response` in case of error.

-## 🚧 Améliorations à venir
+## 🚧 Future Improvements

-Ce projet est un prototype fonctionnel.
-Voici les points à finaliser pour une intégration production (WeSplit) :
+This is a functional prototype.
+Here are the points to finalize for production integration (WeSplit):

-### 1. **Formatage JSON personnalisé**
+### 1. **Custom JSON Formatting**
-- Le schéma JSON actuel est générique
+- Current JSON schema is generic
-- À adapter selon les besoins spécifiques de WeSplit
+- To be adapted according to WeSplit's specific needs
-- Possibilité d'ajouter/retirer des champs selon le cas d'usage
+- Possibility to add/remove fields according to use case

-### 2. **Validation arithmétique stricte**
+### 2. **Strict Arithmetic Validation**
-- Actuellement, le LLM calcule et vérifie les totaux (`total_matches`)
+- Currently, the LLM calculates and verifies totals (`total_matches`)
-- **À faire** : Ajouter une validation côté Python (hors LLM) pour garantir que la somme des articles correspond au total du ticket
+- **To do**: Add Python-side validation (outside LLM) to ensure that the sum of items matches the ticket total
-- Ajout de logs d'alerte en cas d'incohérence
+- Add alert logs in case of inconsistency

-### 3. **Optimisation et robustesse**
+### 3. **Optimization and Robustness**
-- Le code fonctionne mais peut être simplifié
+- Code works but can be simplified
-- Ajout de garde-fous supplémentaires sur l'extraction
+- Add additional safeguards on extraction
-- Gestion d'erreurs avancée (tickets partiellement lisibles, formats exotiques)
+- Advanced error handling (partially readable tickets, exotic formats)
-- **Itération** en fonction des retours terrain et des besoins réels de WeSplit
+- **Iteration** based on field feedback and WeSplit's real needs

-> 💡 **Note** : Ces améliorations seront implémentées progressivement en fonction des cas d'usage concrets et des retours utilisateurs.
+> 💡 **Note**: These improvements will be implemented progressively based on concrete use cases and user feedback.

-## 📝 Licence
+## 📝 License

-Projet personnel - Usage libre
+Personal project - Free usage

 ## 🤝 Contribution

-Pour toute amélioration ou bug, ouvre une issue ou propose une pull request.
+For any improvement or bug, open an issue or propose a pull request.